pietroppeter/domain-driven-data-science/notes.md

 two: logistics [.1234567890]
 - 1) what is logistics (def and quote) [x]
-  - 4) flow of information vs flow of materials (diagram!)
+  - 4) flow of information vs flow of materials (diagram!) [x]
+  - better quote [x]
 - 2) what is Supply Chain (mgmt, new term)
+  - 5) importance of L&SC in a changing world (competitive advantage on service and cost)
 - 3) example of companies
-- 5) importance of L&SC in a changing world (competitive advantage on service and cost)
 - 6) concept: safety stock
 - 7) concept: lead time
 - 11) other concepts: lost sales vs out of stock